eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-The `BattleConfiguration` is a [subset type](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys) of the `BattleState`, allowing us to supply the battle properties that define the participants characteristics.
+The `BattleConfiguration` is a [subset type](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys) of the `BattleState`, allowing us to supply the battle properties that define the participants' characteristics.
-The `BattleRound` function allows us to supply the `roundOfBattle` function we created earlier, to simulate each given rounds state transition.
+The `BattleRound` function allows us to supply the `roundOfBattle` function we created earlier to simulate each given round's state transition.
-To locate the minimum amount of mana required we store the current minium mana for a winning battle and _prune_ out any branches that exceed this amount until no enactable branches are remaining.
+To locate the minimum amount of mana required, we store the current minimum mana for a winning battle and _prune_ out any branches that exceed this amount until no enactable branches remain.
-This allows us to limit the scope of the problem greatly, as upon the first winning game we have ourselves a baseline to _prune_ out any game that exceeds that mana spent.
+This allows us to limit the scope of the problem greatly, as upon the first winning game, we have a baseline to _prune_ out any game that exceeds that mana spent.

-With this in-place we can parse the bosses characteristics from the supplied input and execute the `minManaSpent` function to find the desired answer 🌟.
+With this in place, we can parse the boss's characteristics from the supplied input and execute the `minManaSpent` function to find the desired answer 🌟.

 ```typescript
 const part1 = (input: string): number => {